Welcome to The Center for Community Engagement!

 The Center for Community Engagement includes Student Community Services (SCS), Service Learning, Alternative Breaks, AmeriCorps and VolunteerSLO.org.

-Student Community Services (SCS) offers nine student-run programs that organize on-going community service events ranging from helping the homeless to helping the environment.
+Student Community Services (SCS) offers eight student-run programs that organize on-going community service events ranging from helping the homeless to helping the environment.
 SCS provides the opportunity for students to act as vital members of the community, share their resources with others and develop skills and leadership abilities while creating meaningful social change.
 SCS hosts annual events such as See the Need Week, Homelessness Awareness Week, and Change the Status Quo, a one day conference designed to give students tangible tools to be effective advocates for social change.

 Service Learning is an intentional and structured community service experience that enhances classroom learning.
 The Center for Community Engagement supports faculty to develop service learning courses, identify appropriate community partners, and place students in local community partner agencies.
 These courses allow students to engage in service, typically 12-14 hours per quarter, and reflect on their social responsibility.